About the GuideThis guide is by no means all-inclusive, but it is meant to help new residents cross some basic chores off their to-do lists.

 For detailed information on becoming a legal driver, check out the DMV newcomers guide online.

-Local GovernmentThe are elected to four-year terms.
+Local GovernmentThe Board of Supervisors are elected to four-year terms.
 Meetings are the 1st and 3rd Tuesdays at 3 pm and 7 pm at the George L. Gordon, Jr., Government Center, 1300 Courthouse Road.

 SchoolsThe School Board members are elected to four-year terms.
-Meetings are the 2nd and 4th Tuesdays at the Bandy Administrative Complex, 31 Stafford Ave.
+Meetings are the 2nd Tuesday at the Bandy Administrative Complex, 31 Stafford Ave.
 Visit the Stafford County Schools website for school locations and information.

-TaxesNew residents have 30 days from the date they move into Stafford County to register with the office of the for assessment of personal property tax.
-To register complete the New Resident Filing Form.
+TaxesNew residents have 30 days from the date they move into Stafford County to register with the office of the Commissioner of the Revenue for assessment of personal property tax.
+To register complete the online Vehicle Registration Form.